PaulWheatcroft/theCocktailShaker/README.md

 Functional testing was carried out against every element to ensure everything worked and was linked as expected before user tested was started.
 This was recorded in [functional-testing.xlsx](functional-testing.xlsx).

 ## Bugs and issues
-The ingredients lists will display the clicked ingredient in the input field that was last clicked.
+- The ingredients lists will display the clicked ingredient in the input field that was last clicked.
 This should only update the specific input the list is associated with.
+- Mistyped ingredients will still be searched for.
+This needs checking against the array list.
+This is not straight forward as there are a number of ingredients, such as Tia Maria, that do not appear in the returned list of ingredients from the CocktailDB API but are using in cocktails.
-The getHow function in getIngredients.js, whilst working perfectly fine, needs to be broken down in to smaller functions to simplify future development.
+- The getHow function in getIngredients.js, whilst working perfectly fine, needs to be broken down in to smaller functions to simplify future development.
+At the moment is it too large.

 ## Deployment